-Blood pressure, measured with a blood pressure cuff and stethoscope by a nurse or other health care provider, is the force of the blood pushing against the artery walls.
+Blood pressure, measured with a blood pressure cuff around an arm or leg, is the force of the blood pushing against the artery walls.

 Two numbers are recorded when measuring blood pressure:

 The higher number, or systolic pressure, refers to the highest pressure inside the artery.
-It occurs when the heart contracts and pumps blood into the body.
+It occurs when the heart contracts and pumps blood out to the body.

 The lower number, or diastolic pressure, refers to the lowest pressure inside the artery.
 It occurs when the heart relaxes and fills with blood.